xiong-jie-y/remimi/README.md

 # remimi
-This repository contains examples of some computer vision ML profgrams.
+This repository basically contains example programs for fundamental technologies for 3d reconstruction and some 3d reconstruction programs.

 Feel free to post issue and PR when you find problem or new feature.